Contact Hypothesis (Allport): Definition and Examples

 This can be achieved through legislation, but also through local customs and practice.
 In other words, there are four conditions under which prejudice can be reduced.
 These are:

-Both groups taking part in the contact must play equal roles in the relationship.
+Both groups taking part in the contact situations must play equal roles in the relationship.
 The members of each group should have similar backgrounds, qualities and other features.
 Differences in academic background, prosperity or experience should be kept to a minimum.

 Both groups should seek to serve a higher purpose through the relationship and working together.
 This is a goal which can only be achieved when the two groups join forces and work together on common initiatives.